Jul. 26, 2018 / Updated by Bessie Shaw to Windows 10

-Some users have experienced the Windows 10 black screen after the Windows 10 Fall Creators Update (v1709) or the Windows 10 Creators Update (v1703), and they regret to be the samples of Microsoft's latest Windows 10 build.
-It is frustrated to get stuck on the operating system issues like no WiFi, black screen, no sound or game crashes after the update, because the new OS is so unstable as you can image that you don’t know what kind of the cat is in the bag.
-If you’ve updated to the Windows 10 Fall Creators Update/Creators Update, and you have the black screen with a spinning circle or a cursor each time you turn on the computer or wake it up from sleep, let’s have a close look at how to fix the display issue.
+A lot of users encounter the Windows 10 black screen after the Windows 10 April 2018 Update 1803, Windows 10 Fall Creators Update (v1709) or the Windows 10 Creators Update (v1703), and they regret to be the samples of Microsoft's latest Windows 10 build.
+It is frustrated to get stuck on the operating system issues like no WiFi, black screen, no sound or game crashes after the update, because the new OS is so unstable as you can image that you don't know what kind of the cat is in the bag.
+If you've updated to the Windows 10 Fall Creators Update/Creators Update, and you have the black screen with a spinning circle or a cursor each time you turn on the computer or wake it up from sleep, let's have a close look at how to fix the display issue.

 In this case, many factors can result in the Windows 10 black screen problem, and they can be generally sorted into hardware and software.
 Issues on the devices and the accessories like the monitor, the display card or the cables may lead to the black screen.
 Also, it is due to incorrectly system configurations or programs that cause crashes.